Queen Victoria School, Dunblane (Scotland)

 Games and outdoor activities are important parts of life at QVS.
 Rugby and hockey are the main sports, and the Duke of Edinburgh Award Scheme is pursued at all three levels: Bronze, Silver and Gold.
 We have a beautiful setting in some 45 acres of countryside on the edge of Dunblane, much of which is given over to games pitches and recreational areas.

 Academically, the school regularly achieves pass rates at Standard Grade and Higher, which are well above the Scottish National Averages.
+From Summer 2014 we move to the National 4 and 5 awards, followed by Higher and Advanced Higher, in line with all other schools following the Scottish exam system.

 The ceremonial aspects of school life are central to QVS, and marching as part of the school on one of our six Parade Sundays a year, and on Grand Day – the final day of the academic year – is one of the proudest moments of a Victorian’s life (as well as that of his or her parents)!
 The Pipes, Drums and Dancers of QVS are internationally renowned, having played at tattoos both at home and abroad, most recently in the Edinburgh International Military Tattoo and in Basel, Switzerland.